|

 '...Abbott and Costello, the

-when your heart broken, but there's one little dancer on Broadway who made
+your heart broken, but there's one little dancer on Broadway who made the grade

-the grade this week, a girl named Miriam LaVelle.
-She'd been practising for
+this week, a girl named Miriam LaVelle.
+She'd been practising for weeks to

-weeks to dance at the Army Relief Show, 'We're All In It' and on the night
+dance at the Army Relief Show, 'We're All In It' and on the night of the

-of the benefit she came in makeup and her best costume, ready to appear
+benefit she came in makeup and her best costume, ready to appear before the

-before the biggest and most important audience of her lifetime.
-Anything
+biggest and most important audience of her lifetime.
+Anything might happen,

-waited for two hours she was told she couldn't go on - there were too many
+hours she was told she couldn't go on - there were too many other 'big names'

 Long Beach Independent 24th